Alek-Hanusic/Aleks_Vault/Databases/Keys.md

 - candidates for being a primary key
 - can be more than one candidate key
 - Asks "How many columns are needed"
+# Alternate Key
+- Alternate keys are those candidate keys which are not the Primary key